 A brief description of the subjects affected by the amendment is given on the AIP Amendment cover sheet.
 New information included on the reprinted AIP pages is marked by a vertical line.
 Deleted information is marked by a horizontal line.

 All pages of an Amendment are clearly marked to indicate by which Amendment it was published and the publication date/AIRAC effective date.
 The date consists of the day, month (by name) and year of the publication date (regular AIP AMDT) or of the AIRAC effective date (AIRAC AIP AMDT) of the information.
-Each AIP amendment cover sheet includes references to the serial number of those elements, if any, of the Integrated Aeronautical Information Package which has been incorporated into the AIP by the amendment and are consequently cancelled.
+Each AIP amendment cover sheet includes references to the serial number of those elements, if any, of the Aeronautical information product which has been incorporated into the AIP by the amendment and are consequently cancelled.

 AMDT and AIRAC AMDT are numbered successively and separately.
 AIRAC AMDT begins with the number 1 each year.

 A checklist of AIP pages containing page number/chart title and the publication or effective date (day, month by name and year) of the information is updated with each regular amendment and is an integral part of the AIP (GEN 0.4).